m50d/m50d.github.com/_posts/2014-10-04-object-oriented-essentialism.md

 But like the mathematicians who pour scorn on the notion of infinitesimals, functional programmers have lost sight of the fact that with object-oriented programming methods, the essentialist fallacy can be made rigorous, even *true*.

 What's a `Bat`?
 It's a `Bird`, because I've declared it one.
 We can see from its class what methods it has; it implements `.fly()` and the rest of the `Bird` interface.
 How do I know what I can do with a `Taco`?
-A function that accepts it could be just about anywhere - but if all my important `Taco`-manipulation functions are on the `Taco` itself, as *methods*, then knowing what something *is* - its very essence - gives me an enormous amount of power and freedom.
+A function that accepts it could be just about anywhere - but if all my important `Taco`-manipulation functions are on the `Taco` itself, as *methods*, then knowing what something *is* - its very essence - gives me an enormous amount of power and control.

 http://www.shirky.com/writings/ontology_overrated.html